 Gandou, the ancient beast witnessed the history of civilizations coming and going through the less than five meters deep ponds surrounded by dense vegetation in this region, which once have been the capital of culture and civilization in the Southeast of Iran.
 The sociable reptile is old and reputable enough to be entered the literature of the country.

 The mugger crocodile is native to freshwater from south-eastern Iran to the Indian subcontinent.
 The broadest-snout crocodile among living crocodilians inhabits freshwater lakes, rivers with slow-moving, shallow water bodies.
-It has shown good adaptability to the habitats made by the human.
+It has shown good adaptability to the habitats made by humans.
 In Baluchistan, locals dig large ditches called hootak which collects rainwater and gandous have resided in them.
-There is a population of some 400 muggers spotted near Chabahar, on the Iranian Makran coast as deputy environment chief has reported.
-Since the marsh crocodile is extinct in Bhutan and Myanmar, it has been listed as vulnerable spices on the red list of IUCN since 1982.
+There is a population of some 400 muggers spotted near Chabahar, on the Iranian Makran coast as the deputy environment chief has reported.
+Since the marsh crocodile is extinct in Bhutan and Myanmar, it has been listed as a vulnerable species on the red list of IUCN since 1982.

 The marsh crocodile’s diet mostly consists of fish, reptiles, birds and mammals often as large as deer.
 Young crocodiles feed on insects.

 But the exciting part is determining the sex of hatchlings that temperature can yield.
-Temperatures above 35.5 degree Celsius give male, bellow 31.5 degree Celsius will produce a merely female batch.
+Temperatures above 35.5 degrees Celsius give male, bellow 31.5 degrees Celsius will produce a merely female batch.
 Finally, when baby muggers start hatching eggs, the mother carries each in her mouth to soak in the water.
 Crocodiles protect their eggs and new-born very carefully.

-Mugger crocodile opposite to the Nile or Saltwater crocodile don’t attack humans to kill as prey.
-Baluch people have been living peacefully in neighbouring of marsh crocodiles for centuries with only a small quantity of clash.
+Mugger crocodiles opposite to the Nile or Saltwater crocodiles don’t attack humans to kill as prey.
+Baluch people have been living peacefully in neighbouring marsh crocodiles for centuries with only a small quantity of clashes.
 On the contrary, it was humankind's threat dwindling the crocodile’s habitats that caused them to migrate in search of water and food.

-Today the strict regulations on the illegal trade of crocodile goods resulted in the rise of mugger population in Iran as a captive breeding centre has been established in this regard in Bahu Kalat village of Sistan and Baluchistan province.
-The village is a tourist attraction that people visit its protected area called “Gandou” that serves the only spices of the crocodile in Iran.
+Today the strict regulations on the illegal trade of crocodile goods resulted in the rise of the mugger population in Iran as a captive breeding centre has been established in this regard in Bahu Kalat village of Sistan and Baluchistan province.
+The village is a tourist attraction that people visit its protected area called “Gandou” which serves the only species of the crocodile in Iran.